What Foods are Good to fight Inflammation?

 Foods Proven to be Anti-inflammatory!

-Here are 13 easy to find and tasty anti-inflammatory foods!
+Here are 13 easy to find and tasty anti-inflammatory foods that will help you fight inflammation!
 Try incorporating a few of these foods into your diet to help lower your inflammation.

 - Berries: Berries provide antioxidants known as anthocyanins.
 These compounds may reduce inflammation, boost immunity, and reduce your risk of heart disease.

 - Omega-rich Fish: salmon, sardines, herring, mackerel, anchovies are great examples!
 Fatty fish boast high amounts of the omega-3 fatty acids EPA and DHA, which have anti-inflammatory effects.